City of Gold (2010 film): Plot

-The mill workers are fighting for dues of six months and one fine day it is announced that the mill would be closed down.
-Mill workers go on strike and a local politician becomes involved.
+The mill workers are fighting for dues of six months, and one fine day it is announced that the mill would be closed down.
+Mill workers go on strike, and a local politician becomes involved.

 Meanwhile, Naru gets involved with local don Parshya Bhai and starts running errands for him along with his friends.
-Mohan who is a hardcore cricket buff one fine day syphons off Rs.
-25,000 from his company to bet on a match which he loses.
+Mohan, who is a hardcore cricket buff, one fine day siphons off Rs.
+25,000 from his company to bet on a match, which he loses.
 Baba rescues him from the police after settling the dues by selling his kidney, unknown to his family.
 Manju becomes pregnant and is distraught when she discovers that her lover is already married.
 Her father gets a paralytic attack due to this and is bedridden.
 He requests Rane to marry his daughter, which he accepts.

-The local politician intervenes and mill workers agree to give NOC, but not resignation and it is decided that a part of the mill would be restored.
+The local politician intervenes, and mill workers agree to give NOC but not resignation, and it is decided that a part of the mill would be restored.
 But the very night when the mill is supposed to resume, it is blown away by an explosion, presumably by the owner.
 Now nothing in hand, the mill workers sit on a strike.
-Things go from bad to worse and they start selling off their personal possessions to survive.
+Things go from bad to worse, and they start selling off their personal possessions to survive.
 Some of the ladies get into prostitution, while kids get into mugging.
 There is a constant face-off between owners and mill workers.
 In a fit of rage one fine day, Govind assaults the brother-in-law of the owner.
 He is enraged at this action and hires Parshya Bhai to kill Govind.
 Parshya Bhai assigns the task to Naru but does not tell him who the target is.
-Naru shoots Govind dead, only to realise later that he has shot down the father of his best friend 'Speedbreaker'.
+Naru shoots Govind dead, only to realise later that he has shot down the father of his best friend, 'Speedbreaker'.
 Naru goes into hiding.
-Later his father dies out of the shock of the news.
-Naru later confronts Parshya Bhai who tricked him by not paying his share of the contract.
+Later, his father dies out of shock at the news.
+Naru later confronts Parshya Bhai, who tricked him by not paying his share of the contract.
 He kills him with the help of his friends.
-Naru is in turn killed by Speedbreaker and he takes over the gang of Parshya Bhai.
-The mill owner finally comes up with some cash and the mill workers give in and agree to sign required legal documents for a very small part of their original compensation.
+Naru is in turn killed by Speedbreaker, and he takes over the gang of Parshya Bhai.
+The mill owner finally comes up with some cash, and the mill workers give in and agree to sign required legal documents for a very small part of their original compensation.